A halo model approach for mock catalogs of time-variable strong gravitational lenses: Deflector model

 \subsection{Lensing calculations}

 The calculation of gravitational lensing effects is performed using the public code \texttt{glafic} \citep{2010PASJ...62.1017O, 2021PASP..133g4504O}.
 For each host halo and subhalo, we solve the lens equation to derive multiple images, as well as magnifications and time delays for individual images.
 Here, for numerical reasons, we do not calculate the lens equation with all deflectors, including a host halo and the subhalos, simultaneously, but break them down into individual deflector systems.
 To summarize, the lensing calculation of each host halo involves three deflector components: the elliptical NFW profile for the host halo, the elliptical Hernquist profile for the central galaxy, and external shear, while the lensing calculation of each subhalo involves five deflector components: the elliptical NFW profile for the host halo, the elliptical Hernquist profile for the central galaxy, the elliptical NFW profile for the subhalo, the elliptical Hernquist profile for the satellite galaxy, and external shear.
-This approximation would be validated for two reasons.
-Firstly, as described in Sec.~\ref{sec: lensmodel}, we adopt $M_\mr{tot}-M^{i}_{\mr{sub}}$ as the mass of the host halo when performing lensing calculations for i-th subhalos of mass $M^{i}_{\mr{sub}}$.
+While we expect some correlation of external shear between a halo and a subhalo within the halo or between subhalos within a halo, we ignore such correlation for simplicity.
+This approximation not to calculate the lens equation with all deflectors would be validated for two reasons.
+Firstly, as described in Sec.~\ref{sec: lensmodel}, we adopt $M_\mr{tot}-M^{i}_{\mr{sub}}$ as the mass of the host halo when performing lensing calculations for $i$-th subhalos of mass $M^{i}_{\mr{sub}}$.
 Therefore, influences from other subhalos are collectively included as the influence from the host halo.
-We note that it would be very rare to have several subhaloes located within a scale of about their Einstein radii.
+Secondly, it would be very rare to have several subhalos located within a scale of about their Einstein radii.

 We summarize the notation introduced in Sec.~\ref{sec: lensmodel} in Table~\ref{tab: notation}.